sedattr/yaml-translator/README.md

 # YAML TRANSLATOR
+You can easily translate your YAML files to the target language in seconds.
+Placeholders like %placeholder%, {placeholder}, <placeholder> will not be translated.

 ## USAGE & EXAMPLE
 - Usage: python translate_yaml.py -i INPUTFILENAME.YML -o OUTPUTFILENAME.YML -s SOURCELANGUAGE -t TARGETLANGUAGE -w WORKERTHREADS
 - Example: python translate_yaml.py -i input.yml -o output.yml -s en -t tr -w 10
 - Put the input file to the directory and use the command in terminal.

-## PROTECTED KEYS
+## SETTINGS
+Translator
+- If you want to use different translator type, you can change it in the settings.yml
+- Some translators may require api key.

+Supported Translators:
+- GoogleTranslator
+- ChatGptTranslator
+- MicrosoftTranslator
+- PonsTranslator
+- LingueeTranslator
+- MyMemoryTranslator
+- YandexTranslator
+- PapagoTranslator
+- DeeplTranslator
+- QcriTranslator

+Protected Keys
-- If you don't want to translate some keys' values, add the key name to the protected keys list in the protected_keys.yml
+- If you don't want to translate some keys' values, add the key name to the protected keys list in the settings.yml

 ## COMMAND INFORMATION
 - INPUTFILENAME.YML example: input.yml